Skip to main content

 It will no longer be auto-generated. [y/N]:

-To revert any override and re-enable auto-generation, run override-generated false (or set generated to true for leaf-only elements).
-On the next commit the element will be removed and re-generated by the system.
+To revert any override and re-enable auto-generation, run override-generated false (or set generated to true for other elements).
+On the next commit the element will be regenerated.

 Pre-Provisioning Elements